 Some scientists agree that global warming on Mars would be desirable in order for the planet to become suitable for humans to live there in the future!

-Do you have any interesting or fun facts about global warming that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about global warming?
+Share them in the comments below!